Bakers#

 Note

-Baking with Concordium Wallet for Web#
+Validation with Concordium Wallet for Web#

 Step 1: Set up the node

-For baking you must be running a node on the Concordium blockchain.
+For validation you must be running a node on the Concordium blockchain.
 You can run a node on Windows, on macOS, on Ubuntu or using Docker.
 You can also have a third-party run a node on your behalf.

 Step 2: Set up the Wallet